Adrenal Fatigue: Is It Real?

 - Relaxation techniques

-Relaxation doesn’t mean sitting on the couch and bingeing Netflix or going for a mani-pedi.
-This needs to be an active commitment to stress reduction.
-This includes breathing techniques, meditation, journaling, yin yoga, etc. These calming practices immediately shut down your stress response and tell your body that it is safe.
+Relaxation doesn’t mean sitting on the couch and bingeing Netflix or going to spa.
+This needs to be an active commitment.
+This includes breathing techniques, meditation, journaling, yoga, etc. These calming practices immediately shut down your stress response and tell your body that it is safe.

 2. Sleep hygiene